RetGal/Dayon/README.md

 # Dayon!
 Dayon! is a easy to use cross-platform remote assistance solution for family and friends.

 It consists of two parts - one for the assistant and one for the assisted.
+Both are included in one package.

 ## Key features